Finite section method for aperiodic Schr\"odinger operators: Finite Section Method for H

 \subsection{Checking the Applicability of the FSM Numerically}

 In order to examine the applicability of the FSM for aperiodic Schrödinger operators, we have to check the invertibility of all one-sided Schrödinger operators with the same slope $\alpha$, see Theorem~\ref{thm:applicabilityConditions} above.
-In this section, we develop a method to verify the invertibility of all these operators.
+In this section, we describe a method to verify the invertibility of all these operators, see Algorithm~\ref{alg:lowerNormsl2} and the code in~\cite{Gabel.2021} for an implementation.
 Again, we investigate the invertibility via the lower norm.
 Recall from~\eqref{eq:lowerNormPlus} that the approximate lower norm of a one-sided Schrödinger operator~$A_+$ is attained either with an element supported at~$0$ or it is also attained by the two-sided operator~$A$.
 We will see that, for the applicability of the FSM, we only need to look at elements with support at~$0$.
-Hence, for $D\in\NN$ we write $[A]_{D}: \CC^{D+1}\rightarrow \CC^{D+2}$ for the restriction $A_{+}\chi_{[0,D]}$ with the natural embeddings.
-As in Section~\ref{sec:spectrumOfH+}, we set $\theta_k\coloneqq k\alpha \mod 1$ for $k\in\ZZ$.
+Hence, for $D\in\NN$, we write $[A]_{D}\colon \CC^{D+1}\rightarrow \CC^{D+2}$ for the restriction $A_{+}\chi_{[0,D]}$ with the natural embeddings.
+As in Section~\ref{sec:specHltheta}, we set $\theta_k\coloneqq k\alpha \bmod 1$ for $k\in\ZZ$.